davidleacock/smart-home-service/README.md

 `SetTemperatureSettings(min: Int, max: Int)` </p>

-## In Progress: Kafka ingress consumer <p>
+## In Progress: REST endpoint for Home commands <p>
-Will use protobuf to define some external event that the service will consume from via Kafka, then translate that into the SmartHome api.
-Currently, I'm thinking that information about devices will come through the kafka ingress like we're reading stream of data from outside devices, whereas adding devices and adding properties about the home will come through a grpc or rest endpoint?
+Whereas for Device-level events (Add/Update) will be coming through kafka, the commands that are at the level of the Home will come through REST.
+The user can create a SmartHome and set parameters (min/max temp, etc).
+I also think I may move the AddDevice command to be at the home-level and simply just device changes come through kafka.

 ### Remaining work...